CSharpFiasco/PokemonApi.DotNet/readme.md

 This API is meant for learning purposes
 All data comes from the [pokeAPI](https://github.com/PokeAPI/pokeapi)

-This API uses .NET 6, odata, entity framework, and swagger/swashbuckle
+The API uses .NET 6, odata, entity framework, swagger/swashbuckle, with xunit as the testing framework The UI uses angular, with jasmine as the testing framework